 - Use NOT before a term that you want to exclude

 Enclose your search terms in double quotation marks (" ") when you are looking for words together in a specific order.
-Note that even when quotation marks are used, stop words are ignored.

 Too Few Results